spwhitehead/classical-piano-api/readme.md

 # Classical Piano API

-A small FastAPI app that manages composers and pieces.
+A small FastAPI app that manages composers and pieces using SQLModel and a local PostgreSQL database.

 ## Endpoints